Mouthless-Stoat/sigil101/src/ch2/3-types.md

 print([1, 2] + [3, 4]) # [1, 2, 3, 4]
 ```

-Array can also be involve in assignment to change the value at specific location:
+Array can also be involve in assignment to change the value at specific location, however you can't extend an array like this:

 ```gd
 ~var first_array = [1, 2, 3]